-Daniel Bradley is the Bank of America Professor of Finance at the University of South Florida.
+Daniel Bradley is a professor and chair of the Muma College of Business Finance Department and holds the Lykes Chair in Finance and Sustainability.
 He currently teaches the capstone MBA course, Integrated Business Applications, a graduate investment analysis course, and a PhD-level empirical finance course.
 He received the college's research award in 2013.

 His research broadly focuses on corporate finance with a particular focus on securities issuance and analyst behavior.
 He has published in most of the journals in the field including the Journal of Finance, Review of Financial Studies, Journal of Financial Economics, Journal of Financial and Quantitative Analysis, and others.
 He has been cited in the Wall Street Journal, USA Today, and other media outlets.
 He currently serves as an associate editor for the Journal of Financial Research.